 Though it may take a year or two for youngsters and much longer for adults, the majority of plantar warts are benign and disappear on their own without therapy.
 Speak with your doctor if you’d like to get rid of warts sooner and self-care techniques aren’t working for you.
 It may be beneficial to use one or more of the following treatments:

-Your wart develops a blister due to the freezing, and the dead tissue peels off in about a week.
+The freezing creates a blister around the wart, and the dead tissue peels off in about a week.
 Your immune system may be boosted with cryotherapy to combat viral warts.
 Until the wart goes away, you might need to come back to the clinic for follow-up treatments every two to three weeks.

-Your doctor would probably advise you to take the medication as prescribed by your doctor, with sporadic office visits in between.
+Your doctor will likely recommend regular application of the medicine at home, with occasional follow-up visits to the office.
 Using this procedure, getting rid of the wart could take weeks.

 Should freezing medication and salicylic acid prove ineffective, your physician may recommend one or more of the subsequent therapies: